-- Follow the exhibit requirements closely including size limitations and instructions to bring supplemental materials from the project book. - If you exhibit livestock/horse/small animals: - o Do not forget to complete the required ethics trainings (see Livestock Policy section) - On not forget to bring the required paperwork to show live animals (health papers, negative Coggins test, records, etc.) - o Each species show will go in order of its listed show classes. - Cloverbuds have their own Show Book and get judged differently than 4-H Members
+- Follow the exhibit requirements closely including size limitations and instructions to bring supplemental materials from the project book. - If you exhibit livestock/horse/small animals: - Do not forget to complete the required ethics trainings (see Livestock Policy section) - o Market Beef, Market Goats and Market Sheep require a spring weigh-in - Do not forget to bring the required paperwork to show live animals (health papers, negative Coggins test, records, etc.) - Each species show will go in order of its listed show classes. - Cloverbuds have their own Show Book and get judged differently than 4-H Members